Placeholder image

 Funding Guidelines

 In making decisions, the Foundation will look at an organization’s competence in the proposal area and its track record, the stability of its financial base and fundraising strategies, the strength of its leadership and the long-term viability of the program in question.
+Therefore, applicants should keep in mind the following when preparing a proposal:

 • A project budget, financial statement, and list of funding or anticipated funding of $1000 or more is required.